LivTel/ioi_pipeline/README.md

 In the process above I correct for this by adding 1.4s worth of flux for each pixel (this has been done to the calibration frames also).
 This 1.4s of flux is derived in the same way the rate was derived for FRAME COMBINATION above.

 When generating the correction files, a bad pixel mask is also outputted.
-Bad pixels are defined as either a) no accumulation of charge with time, or b) having a percentage nonlinearity ((observed&corrected-actual)/actual)*100 > some threshold value (currently 0.8% - arbitrary but derived by looking at the distribution of linearity values).
+Bad pixels are defined as either a) no accumulation of charge with time, or b) having a percentage nonlinearity ((observed&corrected-actual)/actual)*100 is greater than some threshold value (currently 0.8% - arbitrary but derived by looking at the distribution of linearity values).
 This file is defined in ([**nonlinearity\_correction.bad\_pix\_filename**] in `paths.ini`.

 The script used to make the current nonlinearity cube is `src/make_nonlinearity_cube.py`.